 Friday – Mother-in-law evenings

 Friday was the day, when son-in-law would show his love and care for his mother-in-law.
-It was the evening when mother-in-law would attend her daughter`s house and eat her pancakes.
+It was the evening when mother-in-law would attend her daughter`s house and eat her crepes.

 Saturday – Sister-in-law time